simondiep/quiplash-js/README.md

 ### Not yet started

-- prevent image GET and instead just show the loaded (issue with inputs being in PlayerGame, even though they are not rendered.
-Try )
+- prevent excess image GET calls (base64?)
+- Prevent undo text popup in iOS (issue with inputs being in PlayerGame, even though they are not rendered )
 - more intense versions of shake images to indicate power (requires tracking intensity)
 - Support picking existing pictures from phone
 - Timer system